M7OCM/890-II/README.md

 As always use at own risk.

-Radtel has also provided the OEM Q file which is here to download and will fix the display.
+Radtel has provided the OEM Q file which is here to download and will fix the display.

 News June 2026 [New custom 890 firmware](https://github.com/M7OCM/mono890)